 The critical flaws with all competing systems: The wine is always exposed to oxygen during the wine removal and device insertion process.
 Also, air intrudes into these systems on an ongoing basis.
 PourEver is the only system that virtually prevents oxygen intrusion into the wine bottle.

 Also, the competitor systems are cumbersome and time-consuming to add/remove wine bottles.
 PourEver is substantially quicker and easier and requires far less time and steps for both adding and removing bottles – it has strong appeal and competitive advantage even where preservation is not a concern, for example in popular bars/restaurant serving a large volume of lower priced wines.

 One “through the cork” system, “Coravin”, is on the market.
 The Coravin design is clever and noteworthy, but there are numerous design deficiencies (there have been issues with exploding bottles/injuries, inefficient/wasted gas, very slow pours, transferring of cork rot/fungus between bottles) which make this technology inefficient for commercial, high-volume use or with expensive wines.
-PourEver suffers from none of these issues.
-While Coravin is a clever product and should be applauded, it is best suited for a very low-volume or home market environment.
+PourEver suffers from none of these deficiencies or limitations and in fact its design specifically avoids all of these issues.
+While Coravin is a clever product and should be applauded, it is best suited as a novelty, for a very low-volume or home market environment.